-An injured person contacts a company that offers pre-settlement lawsuit funding, sometimes at the suggestion of an attorney.
+In a typical scenario, when an injured person has a pending legal action and desires pre-settlement funding, that person will contact a finance company that offers pre-settlement lawsuit funding.
 The finance company contacts the lawyer who is handling the case, and obtains information about the case.
-Based upon that information provided, the loan company estimates the value of the likely eventual settlement or verdict, and offers a cash advance to the injured person based upon that estimate.
-The fee may be a flat fee, or a monthly fee that accrues each month the loan is outstanding.
-When the case settles, or the defendant pays after losing in court, the loan and associated fees are paid to the finance company.
+Based upon that information provided, the finance company estimates the value of the likely eventual settlement or verdict, and offers a cash advance to the injured person based upon that estimate.

 These advances are offered as non-recourse funding, which means that an injured person has no obligation to repay if the lawsuit is lost.
 Similarly, if the ultimate settlement or verdict is smaller than anticipated, the amount that must be repaid never exceeds the amount of the injured person's share of that verdict or settlement.
 For legal reasons, these advances are not characterized as loans.

 A question that perhaps seems obvious is, why can't injured people simply borrow money from their lawyers?
-The answer is that state bar associations recognize that when a lawyer becomes a creditor to a client, a conflict of interest is created that may interfere with the attorney-client relationship.
+The answer is that when a lawyer becomes a creditor to a client, a conflict of interest is created that may interfere with the attorney-client relationship.

 Sometimes an attorney won't want to sign any contract with a settlement financing company, and some states prohibit lawyers from signing onto liens of the type necessary to secure this type of funding.
-As a result, typically companies require that the injured person sign the contract, and that the attorney sign an acknowledgement of the client's instruction that the loan and associated fees be repaid from any eventual verdict or settlement.
+As a result, pre-settlement finance companies will normally require that the injured person sign the contract, and that the attorney sign an acknowledgement of the client's instruction that the advanced funds and associated fees be repaid from any eventual verdict or settlement.

-At least one state (Florida) prohibits lawyers from participating in the settlement funding company's evalaution process.
-Absent lawyer invovlement, it is unlikely that a finance company would be able to obtain enough information about a case to risk issuing non-recourse funding.
+At least one state (Florida) prohibits lawyers from participating in the settlement funding company's case evaluation process.
+Absent lawyer involvement, it is unlikely that a finance company would be able to obtain enough information about a case to risk issuing non-recourse funding.

 A Michigan court held invalid a lawsuit funding contract where the defendant's liability had been established, holding that as the plaintiff was certain to recover some amount of money the funding company's advance was no longer contingent, and thus that the plaintiff only had to repay the principal (without interest) under Michigan's usury laws.
 While other states may draw different conclusions from similar facts, it remains necessary that the amount be in some manner contingent - otherwise, it is a high interest loan.

-Another concern might be that lawsuit funding might encourage plaintiffs to file frivolous lawsuits.
-This, however, does not consider the fact that lawsuit funding companies want to be repaid, and thus aren't likely to offer funds to plaintiffs who don't have strong cases justifying substantial awards.
+Another concern is that lawsuit funding might encourage plaintiffs to file frivolous lawsuits.
+This, however, does not consider the fact that lawsuit funding companies are sophisticated investors that want to be repaid, and thus are not likely to offer funds to plaintiffs who don't have strong cases justifying substantial awards.
 Similarly, it will often be in the strongest cases that a plaintiff is most in need of money before the conclusion of a lawsuit, and the absence of sources of funding can force premature and inadequate settlements.

-Pre-settlement lawsuit funding should be considered as a last resort, after all other funding options are exhausted.
+Pre-settlement lawsuit funding should be considered as a last resort, to be considered only after all other funding options are exhausted.
 Due to the high cost of this type of funding, any decision to accept an advance should be made very carefully.
 When seeking pre-settlement funding, it makes sense to check with several companies, to obtain the lowest possible fees.